je-suis-tm/web-scraping/README.md

 # Web Scraping

 *The readme is still under renovation.
 Please be patient as I am quite busy (lazy) at the moment.
+Veuillez patienter.
 Merci beaucoup!*

 <br>